-Following the Government guidelines to limit the spread of COVID-19, schools in the UK have been closed until further notice.
-The In-Year application process will be suspended, for the majority of children in the UK unless indicated below, until further notice.
+Following the Government guidelines to limit the spread of COVID-19, schools in the UK have been closed since March.
+The In-Year application process has therefore been suspended until the 22 June.

-Please note, applications for those listed above will not be processed within the usual 20 school days’ timeframe.
+Please note, due to the backlog of In-Year applications, when it is reopened they may not be processed within the usual 20 school days’ time frame.

 Should you have any further queries, place contact the school admissions team via email email@example.com